top of page

 6.4 Voluntarily Provided Information

-We collect personally identifiable information that you voluntarily provide, including:
+We collect personal data that you voluntarily provide to us, including:

 • Academic qualifications

-This data is used to personalise your experience and provide relevant services.
+This data is used to provide and tailor our services and communications.

 6.5 Children's Data

 We do not knowingly collect personal data from individuals under 13 years of age without verifiable parental consent.
-If we become aware that we have inadvertently collected such data, we will promptly delete it.
+If we become aware that such data has been collected, we will take steps to delete it without undue delay.

 7. Transfers of Personal Data to ANA Chapters